The "Straight Run" Mystery: Why is it so hard?

 The Art and Science of Day-Old Sexing

 How do hatcheries tell them apart so quickly?
 There are two main traditional methods: Vent Sexing and Feather Sexing.
-One is an art form; the other is a genetic shortcut.

 The Japanese Method: Vent Sexing